Table of Contents

 This tax slab acts as both a revenue and regulatory tool and targets high-end products and goods that are considered unhealthy for consumption.

-What is GST features and structure?
+What are GST Features and Structures?

 Now that we have understood the various GST rate structures and tax slabs, let’s understand the key features of the GST structure.